 Gary J. Bass

-Associate Professor of Politics and International Affairs, Woodrow Wilson School
+Professor of Politics and International Affairs, Princeton School of Public and International Affairs

 Bass is the author of The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide (Knopf); Freedom's Battle: The Origins of Humanitarian Intervention (Knopf); and Stay the Hand of Vengeance: The Politics of War Crimes Tribunals (Princeton University Press).
 The Blood Telegram was a Pulitzer Prize finalist and won the Council on Foreign Relations' Arthur Ross Book Award, the Lionel Gelber Prize, the Asia Society's Bernard Schwartz Book Award, the Cundill Prize in Historical Literature, and the Society for Historians of American Foreign Relations' Robert H. Ferrell Book Prize.
 The Blood Telegram was also a New York Times and Washington Post notable book of the year, and a best book of the year in The Economist, Financial Times, The New Republic, and Kirkus Reviews.
 Freedom's Battle was a New York Times notable book of the year and a Washington Post best book of the year.